Saeharae/openBVE-TASC-ATC/README.md

 # openBVE-TASC-ATC

-This plug-in is developed to operate on openBVE and does not guarantee that it will work on other BVE.
+This Plugin is developed to operate on openBVE and does not guarantee that it will work on other BVE.
+This Plugin is a plug-in that integrates TASC and analog ATC.